luapower/website/www/md/coding-style.md

 Name submodules of `foo` `foo_bar.lua` instead of `foo/bar.lua`.

-Submodules can be loaded manually by the user with require() or they can be set up to be loaded automatically with [glue.autoload][glue#autoload].
+Submodules can be loaded manually by the user with require() or they can be set up to be loaded automatically with [glue.autoload](/glue#autoload).

 ## FFI Declarations